iswarya-selvakumar/brazilian-ecommerce/README.md

 # Brazilian E-Commerce Lakehouse

-End-to-end Azure Databricks Lakehouse project implementing Medallion Architecture, Delta Lake, Unity Catalog, Databricks Workflows, SQL Warehouse, and Power BI.
+End-to-End E-Commerce Lakehouse on Azure Databricks using Medallion Architecture (Bronze, Silver, Gold), Delta Lake, Unity Catalog, Databricks Workflows, SQL Warehouse, and Power BI for analytics and reporting.
 ## Project Overview

 This project demonstrates the implementation of an end-to-end Azure Databricks Lakehouse solution using the Medallion Architecture (Bronze, Silver, Gold).